Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/storage.md

 ### `InvalidHeaderValue` error message

 In rare scenarios, applications that have upgraded to a beta version of the SDK can receive an `InvalidHeaderValue` error message.
-This issue can occur in any of the Storage libraries.
+This issue can occur when using any of the Storage libraries.
 The error message looks similar to the following sample:

 ```console
 HTTP/1.1 400 The value for one of the HTTP headers is not in the correct format.